TypeStrong/typedoc/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to reproduce the bug
 <!--
     Tell us how we could reproduce the bug.
+Possible ways are providing:
+    - Typedoc command (typedoc --out ...)
+    - Configuration (typedoc.js or your custom option file)
+    - Code that causes a bug in the documentation generated
+    - Project (Github repository, CodePen, ...) where the issue can be reproduced.
 -->

 ## Specifications